lt/php-cryptopals/README.md

   - [ ] 54.
 Kelsey and Kohno's Nostradamus Attack
   - [ ] 55.
 MD4 Collisions
   - [ ] 56.
 RC4 Single-Byte Biases
+- [ ] **Set 8: Abstract Algebra**
+  - [ ] 57.
+Diffie-Hellman Revisited: Small Subgroup Confinement
+  - [ ] 58.
+Pollard's Method for Catching Kangaroos
+  - [ ] 59.
+Elliptic Curve Diffie-Hellman and Invalid-Curve Attacks
+  - [ ] 60.
+Single-Coordinate Ladders and Insecure Twists
+  - [ ] 61.
+Duplicate-Signature Key Selection in ECDSA (and RSA)
+  - [ ] 62.
+Key-Recovery Attacks on ECDSA with Biased Nonces
+  - [ ] 63.
+Key-Recovery Attacks on GCM with Repeated Nonces
+  - [ ] 64.
+Key-Recovery Attacks on GCM with a Truncated MAC